 Intrastate moves are based on a fixed amount in dollars per hour.
 This hourly rate takes into account labor costs, services such as packing or climbing an excessive number of stairs, assembling furniture, and additional add-ons.
 Many local moving companies also offer customers a flat rate option.
 This is usually the estimated number of hours the moving company will take, multiplied by its hourly rate.

-When determining the cost of a move, each moving company has its own way of calculating the costs of a move.
-Typically, local or working-only moving companies will create estimates based on an hourly rate, which takes into account how long the move will take to complete.
-Finally, special items such as pianos, antique furniture, or safes may require a specialized move or additional carriers to handle them.

-Whether you're renting a moving truck and hiring movers with labor only or using a moving container and paying carriers to transport it to your home, you'll likely have to pay at least several hundred dollars for a DIY move.
+When determining the cost of a move, each moving company has its own way of calculating the costs.
+Local or working-only moving companies typically create estimates based on an hourly rate, which takes into account how long the move will take to complete.
+Special items such as pianos, antique furniture, or safes may require a specialized move or additional carriers to handle them.
+If you're renting a moving truck and hiring movers with labor only or using a moving container and paying carriers to transport it to your home, you'll likely have to pay at least several hundred dollars for a DIY move.

-This level of liability means that if the moving company damages or loses a property, the moving company must replace your item or reimburse you for its current cash value.
+This level of liability means that if the moving company damages or loses a property, they must replace your item or reimburse you for its current cash value.